Here are the answers to the most common Frequently Asked Questions or FAQs that we are asked about group B Strep in pregnancy and beyond.

 If you live a long way from the hospital or have a history of very fast labours, then induction is one way to try and ensure you get sufficient intravenous antibiotics in labour.
 However, induction is not without risk itself, especially before the due date.
 You should discuss the potential risks and benefits of an induction with your obstetrician, because they will vary dependent upon your personal circumstances.

-Caesarean sections do not eliminate the risk of GBS to a baby of developing GBS infection since the bacteria can cross intact amniotic membranes to set up an infection in the baby, although they do reduce the risk.
+Not necessarily.
+Caesarean sections do not eliminate the risk of GBS infection since the bacteria can cross intact amniotic membranes to set up an infection in the baby, although they do reduce the risk.

-Caesareans are not recommended as a method of preventing GBS infection in babies: they do not eliminate the risk; there are significant risks associated with a Caesarean section; and the recommended intravenous antibiotics during labour are both low risk and highly effective.
+Caesareans are not recommended as a method of preventing GBS infection in babies: they don’t eliminate the risk to the baby, there are significant risks associated with a Caesarean section, and the recommended intravenous antibiotics during labour are both low risk and highly effective.

 If you are having a Caesarean section, our medical panel’s recommendations with regard to GBS are as follows:

-Emergency Caesareans If a woman carries GBS or has previously had a baby infected with GBS and needs an emergency Caesarean, she should be treated as for an elective Caesarean – no intravenous antibiotics are indicated against GBS unless she is in labour.
+Emergency Caesareans If a woman carries GBS or has previously had a baby infected with GBS and needs an emergency Caesarean, she should be treated as for an elective Caesarean – no intravenous antibiotics are indicated against GBS unless she is in labour or her waters are broken.
 If she is in labour, she should be treated as for a normal labour up until the time when an emergency Caesarean section becomes necessary, when she should be delivered immediately.

 The treatment of the baby for GBS would follow the charity’s normal paediatric recommendations.

-There is currently no good evidence that membrane sweeps are harmful in women known to carry GBS.
-Indeed the results of trials of membrane sweeps don’t show any increase in problems caused by GBS in women having sweeps, and it is highly likely these trials would have included many women carrying GBS at the time.
+There is no good evidence that membrane sweeps are harmful in women known to carry GBS.
+The results of trials of membrane sweeps don’t show any increase in problems caused by GBS in women having sweeps, and it is highly likely these trials would have included many women carrying GBS at the time.

 Home births are becoming increasingly popular and, if you want a home birth with intravenous antibiotics during labour until delivery, it may be possible for your midwife to give you intravenous antibiotics prescribed for you by your GP.
 This is not widely available.
 Some areas won’t permit intravenous antibiotics to be given at home – there is a small risk that you would get a severe allergic reaction to the antibiotics (see What are the potential risks of antibiotics? above) and, obviously, there is no intensive care unit nearby.
-The risk is small but your health professionals may be anxious.
+The risk is small and, of course, the antibiotics make the chance of the baby developing group B Strep infection much smaller, but nevertheless your health professionals may be anxious.
 Of course, around 25% of women having home births probably carry GBS in their vagina at delivery without knowing it.
 This issue needs to be discussed with your medical team.

-The intravenous antibiotics recommended above (see Prevention) for pregnant women during labour through to delivery to protect her unborn baby from GBS infection are safe for breastfeeding mothers, although you should make sure your medical professionals know you intend to breastfeed your baby.
+The intravenous antibiotics recommended above (see Prevention) for pregnant women during labour through to delivery to protect her unborn baby from GBS infection are safe for breastfeeding mothers.

 If you develop mastitis or a breast abscess, you should seek medical advice regarding breast-feeding.